19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 [44/2007 wef 01/11/2007]

-(8) Where an authorised officer or immigration officer has reasonable grounds to suspect that an offence under section 48C may have been committed, the officer may, with such assistance as is reasonable and necessary —
+(8) Where an authorised officer or immigration officer has reasonable grounds to suspect that an offence under section 48Cmay have been committed, the officer may, with such assistance as is reasonable and necessary —

 (a) enter any eligible place; and